umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/postman-setup-swagger.md

 1. Click on the **Authorization** tab in the **Umbraco Management API** collection.
 2. Choose `Inherit auth from parent` from **Type**.
-* Disable any parameters you are not using as Postman sets their value to default sometimes.
+3. Disable any parameters you are not using as Postman sets their value to default sometimes.
+4. Click **Save**